jmbredenberg/Mafia-rules/README.md

 Jakob and Sammy (Jammy) are the Mods for this game.
 You may communicate with them by messaging their account (Jammy) on the mafia forums, sending them an email (jammy@mit.edu), or by communicating with them in private.
 Any method is acceptable, but please send all messages to this account/mailing list and not to us individually.

-Communication with the Mods is sacred.
+Communication with the Mods is confidential.
 Do not reveal anything about what the Mods communicate to you, except what you have learned through official game actions.

 The forums at mafia.mit.edu have three sub-forums for this game.
 The Town Square is for all living players to communicate in.
 The Mafia Den is for the living mafia and anyone they choose to add.
 The Graveyard is for the dead players.